YuginKysloff/guardian/readme.md

 [![PayPal](https://img.shields.io/badge/PayPal-donate-blue.svg)](https://paypal.me/rennokki)

 # Eloquent Guardian
 Eloquent Guardian is a simple permissions system for your users.
-While there are many, this one solves everything in the most eloquent way.
+While there are many other packages for permissions, this one solves everything in the most eloquent way.

 # Installation
 Install the package: